 4.1 Aggregated Data.
 ABC may monitor Customer’s use of the Software and collect, use, and compile Aggregated Data based on Customer Data.
 ABC owns all right, title and interest in Aggregated Data.
 ABC will use Aggregated Data in compliance with applicable law.
 This provision shall survive the termination of this Agreement.

 4.2 Data Sharing.
-Notwithstanding anything to the contrary herein, ABC may share any Customer Data received in connection with the Services with any ABC Affiliate and/or third-party subcontractors to facilitate provision of the Services to Customer.
+Notwithstanding anything to the contrary herein, ABC may share any Customer Data received in connection with the Services with any ABC Affiliate and/or third-party subcontractors solely to the extent necessary to facilitate provision of the Services to Customer.

 4.3 General.
 Customer recognizes and agrees that hosting data online involves risks of unauthorized disclosure or exposure and that, in accessing and using the Software, Customer hereby assumes such risks.
 ABC offers no representation, warranty, or guarantee that Customer Data will not be exposed or disclosed through errors or the actions of third parties.

 4.4 Accuracy of Data.
 ABC will have no responsibility or liability for the accuracy or completeness of Customer Data uploaded to the Software or ABC’s System by Customer, including without limitation any Customer Data or information uploaded by Authorized Users.

 4.5 Deletion of Data.
 ABC may remove Customer Data or any other data, information, or content of data or files used, stored, processed or otherwise by Customer or Authorized Users that ABC, in its sole discretion, believes to be or is:

 (a) a virus, a worm, or other malicious code;